artela-network/artela-docs/docs/develop/guides/contract-via-aspect/index.md

 ## Intro

-Here's the detailed process for data interchange between a smart contract and Aspect using `transientStorage`:
+Here's the detailed process for data interchange between a smart contract and Aspect using `transientStorage`.

+In this scenario, data is written at the `preTxExecute` join point, allowing the contract to read the data through the `getAspectContext` method.
+Furthermore, data is written in the contract's `setAspectContext` method, and the written data is subsequently retrieved during the `preTxExecute` join point.

 ## 1. Init Aspect dApp